 Stool sample collection

 Stool specimens should be collected in a wide-mouthed, clean, leak-proof container.
 The sample should be collected after the onset of symptoms and ideally before the initiation of the antiparasitic therapy.
-First morning sample is preferable.
+First-morning sample is preferable.
 The amount of stool and the frequency of stool specimen submission differ according to the suspected disease.
 Generally, collections of three stool specimens are sufficient to make a diagnosis of most intestinal parasitic infections but for some diseases like giardiasis or amoebiasis, a total of six specimens are preferable.

 Transport of stool specimen

 Liquid & semi-formed stool specimens should be examined within 30 minutes of collections to visualize the motility of trophozoites (if giardiasis/amoebiasis is suspected).
-Further delay in examination may disintegrate the trophozoites.
+Further delay in an examination may disintegrate the trophozoites.
 Formed stools may be examined up to 24 hours after passage.

 Intestinal Parasites found in Faeces